Koopman operator framework for spectral analysis and identification of infinite-dimensional systems: Identification of infinite-dimensional systems

 $u\in L^2[0,5]$, with homogeneous Dirichlet boundary conditions $u(0)=u(5)=0$.
 The PDE is used to generate $m=50$ data pairs, taken from $25$ trajectories (with random, arbitrarily chosen initial conditions of the form $x(x-5)\cos(a\pi x/5+b \pi)$, $a,b\in[0,1]$).
 The sampling time is $t_s=0.3$.
 The lifting identification method is used with $n=12$ basis functionals \eqref{eq:basis_ident}, with the nonlinear operators

 and the weighting function $w(x)=\exp(-1/(1-(x/L)^2))$.
 Fig. \ref{fig:ident_PDE} shows that the coefficients $c_i$ are estimated with small error.
-The results are compared with a direct identification method where time derivatives $\dot{u}$ are estimated through (forward) finite differences and the coefficients are obtained through least squares regression of $\langle \dot{u},w \rangle$ over basis functionals of the form \eqref{eq:basis_ident}.

-\subsubsection{Nonlinear diffusive dynamics on a graphon.}
+\subsubsection{Nonlinear diffusive dynamics on a graphon}

 The graphon $G:[0,1]^2 \to [0,1]$ is used to describe the limit of a sequence of dense graphs, and can be interpreted as the infinite-dimensional version of an adjacency matrix.
-Here, we consider a nonlinear diffusive dynamics on the graphon $G(x,y)=-1+0.7x+0.3y$, which is described by the integro-differential equation
+Here, we consider a nonlinear diffusive dynamics on the graphon $G(x,y)=1-0.4x-0.1y-0.2xy-0.3y^2$, which is described by the integro-differential equation

-We generate $m=50$ pairs of data, taken from $25$ trajectories (with random initial conditions of the form $0.1 a \cos(b\pi x+b \pi)$, $a,b\in[0,1]$).
+We generate $m=60$ data pairs, taken from $30$ trajectories (with random initial conditions of the form $0.1 a \cos(b\pi x+b \pi)$, $a,b\in[0,1]$).
 The sampling time is $t_s=0.5$.
-The lifting identification method is used with $n=7$ basis functionals \eqref{eq:basis_ident}, with the operators
+The lifting identification method is used with $n=10$ basis functionals \eqref{eq:basis_ident}, with the operators

-where $f_5(x,y)=1$, $f_6(x,y)=x$, and $f_7(x,y)=y$.
-The weighting function is $w(x)=x^2$.
-As shown in Fig. \ref{fig:ident_graphon}, the coefficients are correctly estimated and, in particular, the graphon is identified.
-We note however that some limitations could arise if more complicated graphons were used, due to the fact that a larger set of basis functionals might not be linearly independent.